SASE hosted its third Early Career Workshop at its 2018 Conference in Kyoto, Japan.

 Network E: Political Economy of Industrial Relations and Welfare States

-Dorothee Bohle holds a chair in social and political change at the Department of Political and Social Sciences of the European University Institute, Florence.
+Dorothee Bohle is a professor of Comparative Politics as the University of Vienna.
 Her research is at the intersection of comparative politics and political economy with a special focus on East Central Europe.
 She is the author of Capitalist Diversity on Europe’s Periphery (Cornell University Press 2012, together with Béla Greskovits), and of Europe’s New Periphery: Poland’s Transformation and Transnational Integration (in German, Münster 2002).
 Her publications have also appeared in Comparative Politics, Studies in Comparative International Development, West European Politics, Journal of Democracy, European Journal of Sociology, and Review of International Political Economy, among others.
-Her current work looks at the responses to the Great Recession in East and West European peripheral countries.
-She is especially interested in how private and public indebtedness has shaped policy and political responses.
+Her current work seeks to leverage insights from feminist political economy for comparative capitalism research.
 She has been involved in SASE activities for a number of years.
 She regularly presents her work in the networks E (Political Economy of Industrial Relations and Welfare States), and N (Finance and Society).
-She has been an Executive Council member since 2016.
+From 2016 to 2022 she has been member of the Executive Council.

 Ian Greer is a Senior Research Associate in Cornell University’s ILR school.
 Prior to this, he worked for nearly 10 years based in England, first as a Research Fellow at Leeds University and then as Professor of Comparative Employment Relations and Director of the Work and Employment Research Unit at the University of Greenwich.
 He has had visiting positions in Aix-en-Provence, Berlin, Cologne, Chemnitz, Jena, Paris, and Sydney.